- Find Nearest

 A licence for this lasts 12 months and will have a list of conditions attached to ensure the health, welfare and safety of the animal during its stay.

-People who are paid to look after dogs in their own homes while the pet’s owners are away will need to be licensed by the council from April 1st, 2012.
+People who are paid to look after dogs in their own homes while the pet’s owners are away also require a licence.

 Since 1963, commercial boarding kennels and catteries in the United Kingdom have been legally required to hold a licence to look after people’s dogs and cats whilst the owners go on holiday.
 An alternative to this kind of accommodation, known as ‘Home Boarding’ or ‘Pet Sitting’, has become nationally popular over the last few years.